Apostolo Zeno: Journalism

+Libretti

+Zeno wrote the libretti for 36 operas with historical and mythological themes, including Temistocle (1701), Ambleto (1706), Teuzzone (1719), Merope (1734) and Sesostri re d'Egitto (Prague edition 1760) as well as 17 oratorios, including Giuseppe (1722), Gioaz (1726), David umiliato (1731).
+The total number of librettos written by him is 71; they were collected and edited by Gasparo Gozzi as Poesie drammatiche di Apostolo Zeno (10 vols., Venice, 1744; reprinted in 11 vols., Orléans, 1785-86).

 Critical evaluation

-From condemnation of the unrealistic and exaggerated elements of melodrama was born a demand for greater verisimilitude in plots and for literary dignity in texts.
-Zeno was the first to undertake reform to make melodrama more sober, according to the arcadici principles, developed further by Metastasio.
+From the condemnation of the unrealistic and exaggerated elements of melodrama a demand was born for greater verisimilitude in plots and for literary dignity in texts.
+Zeno was the first to undertake reform to make melodrama more sober, according to the Arcadian principles, developed further by Metastasio.
 Inspired by French tragedians, he respected, as they did, the rule of the unity of time and space.
-He reduced the number of characters and scenes and eliminated the clown roles, constructing his works so that they could be presented also without music.
+He reduced the number of characters and scenes and eliminated comic roles, constructing his works so that they could be presented also without music.

 Francesco de Sanctis, referring to Metastasio, wrote that "if we look at the structure, his drama is constructed in the fashion which Apostolo Zeno already demonstrated.
 But the structure is only a simple skeleton.
 Metastasio breathed into that skeleton the grace and the romance of a happy and harmonious life.
 He was the poet of melodrama; Zeno was the architect."